julian-swart/julian-swart.github.io/_posts/2019-07-14-the-big-rock-fishing-tournament.md

 ## Overview

-This is an exploratory data analysis of the 61st Big Rock blue marlin fishing tournament that ran from June 10th - June 15th, 2019.
+This is an exploratory data analysis of the 61st annual Big Rock blue marlin fishing tournament that ran from June 10th - June 15th, 2019.

 The Big Rock is one of the largest competitive sport fishing tournaments in the world.
 It is held annually in the beginning of June and is based out of a small coastal town named Morehead City, North Carolina, which is about an hour from where I grew up.
-The ultimate goal of this tournament is to catch the heaviest Atlantic blue marlin, resulting in a large monetary prize of nearly 1 million dollars.
+The ultimate goal of this tournament is to catch and weigh the heaviest Atlantic blue marlin, resulting in a large monetary prize of nearly 1 million dollars.

 I chose to analyze this tournament because I'm intrigued by it, I love to fish, and was curious to see if any interesting patterns and/or relationships existed.

+184 sport fishing boats entered this year (ranging from 26-97 feet long) and the prize purse was a record $2.86 million!

+Here is a link to the main website [The Big Rock](https://www.thebigrock.com/)? and here is a link to the participants page [Participants](https://www.thebigrock.com/tournament/participants/)?

+These boats fish 40-120 miles offshore and have to radio-in any activity.
+For instance, when they are hooked-up to a fish, lose a fish, release a fish, or boat a fish, it must be reported asap.
+This creates a lot of activity data, which is what I analyzed.
+Using this data that I was able to collect through web scraping, I was able to uncover some fascinating insights that I go into more detail about below.

 If you need some context about the tournament and its rules, please refer to the **Tournament Details** section below.
 There's also a **Terminology** section to help explain jargon.

-For the person interested in how I obtained the data and and did the analysis, please read the **Technical** section.
-This was my first web scraping project and
-I go through some of my struggles and what I learned.
+For the person interested in how I obtained the data and and did the analysis, please read the **Technical Notes** section.
+This was my first web scraping project and I go through some of my struggles and what I learned.

 ## Data exploration interests

 As you can imagine, there are varying beliefs of what works best to attract and catch billfish, especially blue marlin.
 Different contributing factors include, but are not limited to: the type of lure, brand of lure, color of lure, bait type, water depth, water temperature, wind direction, current direction, geographical area, time of year, moon phase, sunny/cloudy skies, calm/choppy/rough seas, boat length, local knowledge, time of day, and even engine type (yes, some people believe that certain diesel engines are better than others at attracting blue marlin due to a unique *hum* or *vibration* that they disburse in the water).

-Using the data available on the Big Rock website, I can provide insights into some of these variables using descriptive statistics, data visualizations, and correlations.
+Using the data available on the Big Rock website, I can provide awareness into some of these variables using descriptive statistics, data visualizations, and correlations.
 If I had access to more data (like longitude and latitude of hook-ups, the lure that the fish ate, etc.), then I could complete a more advanced analysis (using methods such as supervised machine learning to predict a winner, or unsupervised machine learning to uncover valuable patterns).
 Sadly, fisherman keep data points like this very secret with hopes of having a competitive advantage.

-With the data I was able to collect through web scraping, I explored:
+I explored:

   * The relationship of boat size and amount of billfish caught.